hizzle-co/noptin/readme.txt

 - Add a GetPaid lifetime value automation rule.
 - Add a GetPaid item purchased automation rule.
 - Fix Contact Form 7 not submissions not added to newsletter if the acceptance checkbox is not set.
+- The ".noptin-mark-as-existing-subscriber" CSS class can now be used to close sliding newsletter sign-up forms.

 = 1.4.0 - 2020-12-22 =
 - Add a conditional newsletter subscription checkbox to Contact Form 7.